Daraudom/Leafdom/README.md

 LeafDom is a command-line tool for preprocessing, performing PCA, clustering, and visualizing single-cell RNA sequencing (scRNA-seq) data stored in an `anndata` object.
 It supports flexible analysis by allowing users to choose different clustering methods (k-means and DBSCAN) and visualize the clusters in PCA plots.
 This project is inspired by the PCA clustering tools in `scanpy`.

-We hope to implement more clustering methods in the near future such as `t-sne` and `UMAP`.
+We hope to implement more clustering methods in the near future such as `t-sne` and `UMAP`..

 ## Features